constantinpape/heimdall/README.md

 Source wrappers can be chained.

 They can also be applied to pyramids, however a `PyramidSource` cannot be wrapped into a `SourceWrapper` directly.
-Instead, the `PyramidSource` can be passed a factory function `factory(source, levle, scale)`, that needs to adjust the transformation to the individual scale level.
-For many `SourceWrappers`, this function is alrady implemented:
+Instead, the `PyramidSource` can be passed a factory function `factory(source, level, scale)`, that needs to adjust the transformation to the individual scale level.
+For many source wrappers, this function is alrady implemented:

 ```python
 from functools import partial